front-commerce/developers.front-commerce.com/source/docs/advanced/payments/overview.md

 ---
 id: payments-overview
 title: Overview
----

-There are many ways to integrate payments in Front-Commerce.
+description: There are many ways to integrate payments in Front-Commerce.
 We support different payment workflows, payment modules from different platforms (Magento2 …) and Front-Commerce can also process payments itself with Front-Commerce payment modules.
 In this section, you will learn how payments can be added to an application.
+---

-It contains **installation guides** for supported payment method for each platform along with **implementation guides** so that one can implement new methods.
+This section contains **installation guides** for supported payment method for each platform along with **implementation guides** so that one can implement new methods.

 - [Understanding payment workflows](/docs/advanced/payments/payment-workflows.html)
 - [Front-Commerce payments](/docs/advanced/payments/front-commerce-payments.html)